-Students are introduced to the major perspectives that predominate in psychology today, including biological, learning, cognitive, developmental, sociocultural, and psychodynamic perspective.
-Whether or not you wish to become a psychologist, a major in psychology, paired with an excellent liberal arts program, can lead to a variety of careers.
+Examine the major perspectives that predominate in psychology today, including biological, learning, cognitive, developmental, sociocultural, and psychodynamic perspective.

-If you aspire to become a psychologist or are interested in research, your experience at Saint Mary's will prepare you to further your education and earn a master’s degree or PhD.
-An undergraduate degree with a major in psychology from Saint Mary's could also lead you to careers in personnel, human resources, and organizational communication, or other departments of business.
-In a social situation, especially in the workplace, your ability to understand people on a psychological level is critical.
-Your specific area of interest will ultimately determine what you do with your degree, and the faculty at Saint Mary's College is here to help make that happen.
+If you aspire to become a psychologist or are interested in research, your experience prepares you to further your education and earn a master’s degree or PhD.
+Alumnae also have careers in personnel, human resources, organizational communication, and other departments of business.